 Adult sows do not typically show overt signs of disease.
 If boars are present on farm, they may experience infertility and oedematous, and congested testicles.

 While Japanese encephalitis has an incubation period of up to 21 days in pigs it is typically 1-3 days.
 The incubation period is the period of time from when the pig is bitten by an infected mosquito to showing the first clinical signs of JE.

 Pigs (feral and domestic) develop high levels of infection and are also major amplifiers of the virus.

 Outbreaks in previously unexposed pig populations typically consist of 2 cycles:

-If pig illness or deaths are consistent with disease due to JEV, contact the Emergency Animal Disease Watch Hotline on 1800 675 888 for advice.
+If you observe signs of disease or death consistent with JE virus, contact the Emergency Animal Disease (EAD) Hotline on 1800 675 888 for advice.

 More information on clinical presentation and investigation can be found at: